jonasbn/perl-app-yak/README.md

 - `--checksums file`, reads alternative checksums file instead of default, see ["DATA\_SOURCE"](#data_source)
 - `--color`, enables colorized output, enabled by default or can be configured, see ["CONFIGURATION"](#configuration)
 - `--nocolor`, disables colorized output, even if confgured or provided as `--color`, see above
+- `--emoji`, enables emojis in output, enabled by default or can be configured, see ["CONFIGURATION"](#configuration)
+- `--noemoji`, disables emojis in output, even if confgured or provided as `--emoji`, see above
 - `--about`, emits output on configuration and invocation and terminates with success
 - `--help`, emits help message listing all available options